SAN DIEGO MARIJUANA ATTORNEY

 While marijuana laws in California and other states have changed over the past few years, in San Diego it is still a felony offense to sell marijuana if not done through a qualified medical dispensary.
 Consulting with a marijuana attorney if you are arrested for any drug offense is the best first step to knowing your rights and ensuring you get the best result in your case.

-In addition to a HS 11359 charge, a criminal complaint may include HS 11360.
+In addition to an HS 11359 charge, a criminal complaint may include HS 11360.
 This is a separate felony reserved for cases involving very large quantities of marijuana.
 Transportation of several pounds of marijuana, regardless of the purpose, could lead to an arrest.
 The circumstances of every case can vary however most police officers look for instances where they see an intent for the marijuana to be sold after transportation.

 The seizing of properly grown and maintained marijuana for patients of a collective is forbidden and State and Federal law.
-Even where pounds of marijuana has been seized the defendants have their right to a hearing in Court before judge.
-Relying on an experienced drug crime lawyer can be very important to recovering personal items and reducing criminal charges.
+Even where pounds of marijuana has been seized the defendants have their right to a hearing in Court before a judge.
+Relying on an experienced San Diego drug crime lawyer can be very important to recovering personal items and reducing criminal charges.

 There are many defenses to felony drug cases, and among the most important is your right under the 4th amendment against unlawful search and seizure.
 Police cannot simply stop or detain you without a proper reason.
 A traffic stop does not give police any right to search your entire vehicle.
 We have successfully had evidence and entire cases dismissed due to improper personal and vehicle searches where police when above the bounds of the law.

 Consent to search is another significant defense in drug cases.
 Criminal defense attorney George Gedulin explains this scenario: “If you live in a home with multiple occupants but have your own room, with a lock on it, this does not give other people in the house the right to simply enter your room at will.
 You have the most important constitutional protection when it comes to seizing of evidence, an expectation of privacy.
-If police come to your home when you are not present and obtain the consent to search your room from a third party such as a sibling or roommate, this is NOT a valid search and must be fought in court.”
+If the police come to your home when you are not present and obtain the consent to search your room from a third party such as a sibling or roommate, this is NOT a valid search and must be fought in court.”